QuantifiedSelfless/quantifiedSelf/README.md

 Please ensure pip is installed, then do:

-`pip install requirements.txt` to get all python dependencies
+`pip install -r requirements.txt` to get all python dependencies

 Next ensure you have `node` and `npm` installed and go to the `web/` directory and type: